PCJohn/attractors/README.md

 <img src="repro_fw/outputs/seqlen-8.png" width="650" height="400" />

 Training in practice: 1.
 Layer normalization helps a lot particularly if you have different gains, biases for every inner loop iterations.
 2. You can use an aggressive learning rate and explicitly drop it after some iterations.
+3. Training is much faster using onehot vectors instead of learned embeddings (this isn't surprising as the associative memory generally works better with sparse vectors).

 **Robustness to random noise**